Chart Color Schemes

 Robertson - Fitzroy Falls is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Robertson - Fitzroy Falls, as per the latest Census, consisted of 99.3% houses and 0.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+The dwelling structure in Robertson - Fitzroy Falls, as per the latest Census evaluation, consisted of 99.3% houses and 0.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 This is compared to Non-Metro NSW's 90.6% houses and 9.4% other dwellings.
-The home ownership rate in Robertson - Fitzroy Falls was 52.8%, with mortgaged dwellings at 32.6% and rented ones at 14.6%.
-The median monthly mortgage repayment in the area, as of a specific date, was $2,167, aligning with Non-Metro NSW's average.
-Meanwhile, the median weekly rent figure stood at $440 compared to Non-Metro NSW's $430.
-Nationally, Robertson - Fitzroy Falls' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Robertson - Fitzroy Falls stood at 52.8%, with the remaining dwellings either mortgaged (32.6%) or rented (14.6%).
+The median monthly mortgage repayment in the area was $2,167, aligning with Non-Metro NSW's average, while the median weekly rent figure was $440, compared to Non-Metro NSW's $430.
+Nationally, Robertson - Fitzroy Falls' mortgage repayments were significantly higher at $2,167, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing